wayiam/agents/README.md

-# agentsdk/README.md

-# Agentsdk Project
+# Agents

 ## Description
-Agentsdk is a full-stack application that consists of a frontend built with React and a backend powered by Node.js.
+Agents is a full-stack application that consists of a frontend built with React and a backend powered by Node.js.
 This project serves as a template for developing applications that require both client-side and server-side functionality.

 ## Project Structure
 The project is organized into two main directories: `frontend` and `backend`.